metno/emep-ctm/Input.rst

 Road Dust
 ~~~~~~~~~

 Road traffic produces dust.
-These emissions are handled in the
+These can be handled as separate emission inputs in
-EMEP/MSC-W model in the ``Emissions_mod.f90`` module.
+the EMEP/MSC-W model using the ``Emissions_mod.f90`` module.
 To include road
 dust, set ``USE_ROADDUST=.true.`` in ``config_emep.nml``.
 There are two
 files included in input data, ``RoadMap.nc`` and ``AVG_SMI_2005_2010.nc``.
 ``RoadMap.nc`` include gridded roads and PM emissions over Europe, while the
 Soil Moisture Index (SMI) file ``AVG_SMI_2005_2010.nc`` used to estimate
 emissions is global.
 Hence road dust emissions can currently only be calculated
 for the European domain.
+However, some countries for which road dust is important
+(e.g., Scandinavian countries), reported emissions already include road dust.
+By
+default we therefore set ``USE_ROADDUST=.false.``, with road dust as a separate
+emission source effectively being deprecated.

 .. _`emisair`: